ktm2/ImageDataExtractor/README.md

     >>> ide.extract_document(<path/to/document>)

 to automatically identify and extract the images from a document.
-Full details on supported input and output formats can be found at www.imagedataextractor.com .
+Full details on supported input and output formats can be found at our [website]((https://www.imagedataextractor.org) .